itsKgs/AgricultureProject/README.md

 ## 📁 Project Structure

-- `Crop.zip`: Contains datasets on crop production across states and districts.
+- `AgricultureCrop.zip`: Contains datasets on crop production across states and districts.
 - `CropInsurance.zip`: Contains data related to crop insurance schemes such as PMFBY and WBCIS.
-- `PMFBYStatistics.csv`: Supplementary dataset with statistics related to crop insurance participation.

 ## 📌 Objectives